Clinical Psychology Graduate Program

 All students are accepted into the program on a full-time basis.
 Before arriving on campus, each student is assigned a clinical faculty mentor who aids the student in their passage through the program.
 Students entering with a BA/BS degree are required to complete approximately 104 graduate credit hours.
 Some courses may be waived based on prior graduate work, but no more than 30 credit hours can be transferred.

-The deadline for receipt of all applications materials is December 1, 2021, when review of applications begins.
-By January 24, invitations will be issued via email to a small number of applicants to attend a Virtual Open House, hosted in late February.
+The deadline for receipt of all applications materials is December 1st, when review of applications begins.
+By late January, invitations will be issued via email to a small number of applicants to attend a Virtual Open House, typically hosted in late February.
 Participation is not required, but is strongly encouraged.
 The first offers of admission will be issued shortly thereafter and will continue until the class of students is complete.
 Open House invitees are encouraged to remain in close contact with the Admissions Committee throughout the process.

 1. CMU College of Graduate Studies application (required)